ABOUT THE SOCIETY OF PETROLEUM EVALUATION ENGINEERS

 The professional activities of SPEE members are guided by by-laws that require the highest ethical standards and that provide for a committee to review grievances filed against members.
 Principles of acceptable evaluation engineering practice address the relationships of members with the public, with employers, with clients, with other members, and with SPEE.

-SPEE (Calgary) and the former Petroleum Society of CIM (now SPE Canada) have co-authored the Canadian Oil and Gas Evaluation Handbook (COGEH) which currently consists of three volumes that provide a set of standards and guidelines for the preparation of oil and gas reserve evaluations in Canada.
-Details of these guidelines are available on the “Products” page.
+The Calgary Chapter of the Society of Petroleum Evaluation Engineers (SPEE) and industry professionals have co-authored the Canadian Oil and Gas Evaluation Handbook (COGEH) which provides a set of standards and guidelines for the preparation of oil and gas reserves evaluation in Canada.
+These guidelines are available on the COGE HANDBOOK PURCHASE page.

-Additonal details, history and membership requirements of SPEE can be found on the SPEE website http://www.spee.org/.
+Additional details, history and membership requirements of SPEE can be found on the SPEE WEBSITE.
 If you would like more information on SPEE (Calgary) please contact one of the members of the executive or the membership coordinator.